hathimanan/seekurify/README.md

 npm run build
 ```

-SEEKurify is designed to protect users’ digital life with a modern, user-focused approach to cybersecurity—all in one seamless interface.
+Seekurify is designed to protect users’ digital life with a modern, user-focused approach to cybersecurity—all in one seamless interface.